The Reset Button

 I planned this post as a follow-up to one called The Truth About Work from a couple of months ago, but a few things happened that changed my thinking.
 It has implications for my future and in particular, it redefines what this break from work and upcoming trip means to me.

-One of the punchlines to "The Truth About Work" was that, sometimes, the only way to move ahead is to quit.
-I (originally)1 put it a little more baldly than that: I said that you always have to quit in order to move on from a sticky situation.
+One of the punchlines to “The Truth About Work” was that, sometimes, the only way to move ahead is to quit.
+I originally put it a little more baldly: I said that you always have to quit in order to move on from a sticky situation.
 Because I knew I was about to quit, I felt I had to write about that decision in unequivocal terms.
-Obviously I don't think that you should just tap out every single time that things get a little tough.
+Obviously I don’t think that you should just tap out every single time that things get a little tough.
 I am not even sure now whether I should have done it at all: hitting the reset button so far in advance of the tour no longer feels like the great idea that it once did.
 I wasted a lot of the last six weeks and the principal effect of that has been to erode my self-esteem and my bank account.

 As a result, I’ve become difficult to live with.
 Leaving work is isolating in a social sense, especially because I worked with a great bunch of people and built up the majority of my social network in London around being good friends with people at work while rarely going to their parties.
 As you can imagine, the lack of human contact and stimulating work throughout the day, along with my procrastination over the few things I had to do to prepare for the tour, mean that I have festered somewhat.
 It turns out that my job was doing some good for my sanity after all.